 The best tool is the one your team will actually use.

 Stop letting data sit in spreadsheets.
-Choose a visualization tool, build your first dashboard this week, and start making data-driven decisions today.
+Choose a visualisation tool, build your first dashboard this week, and start making data-driven decisions today.
 Your competitors already are.